hd719/nextjs-module/jh/jh-notes/Part-4.md

 2. If the hash is found in the cache, return the cached response.
 If not, let the request go through to the Next.js server, cache the response, and then return it to the client.
 3. Normally, CDNs don't cache any POST, PUT, PATCH, or DELETE requests, so there would be special configuration needed to make this work in a real-world scenario.

-#### File Uploads in NextJS App Router Apps dir. jh-nextjs-client-and-server-cache/02-file-uploads
+### File Uploads in NextJS App Router Apps dir. jh-nextjs-client-and-server-cache/02-file-uploads

+## NextJS 15 Caching (check out 06-nextjs-15-caching in jh-nextjs-client-and-server-cache)